sabryyoussef/Account-Invoice-Payment-Retention_19/custom_addons/account_invoice_payment_retention/readme/USAGE.rst

 **To plan for retention during invoice**

 #.
-Create new Vendor Bill (or Customer Invoice).
+Create new Vendor Bill (or Customer Invoice) in draft state.
 #.
-Specify amount to retain, by percent or amount.
+In the invoice form, locate the **Payment Retention** field (below Reference).
 #.
-Validate invoice as per normal.

-**To make payment retention**
+Select retention type: **Percent** or **Amount**.
 #.
-From the invoice, click Register Payment.
+Enter the retention value (e.g., 10 for 10% or a fixed amount like 50.00).
 #.
-On the payment window, system suggest the retention amount, click on helper toggle to apply it.
+System auto-calculates and displays the **Retention Amount**.
 #.
-By default, enforce retention is checked to ensure that, a valid retention amount and retention account is applied.
+Post/Validate invoice as per normal.

+**To make payment with retention**

 #.
+From the posted invoice, click **Register Payment** button.
+#.
+Payment window opens with **Suggested Retention** amount displayed.
+#.
+Toggle **Apply Retention** to ON to apply the retention.
+#. **Enforce Retention** checkbox ensures valid retention amount and account (checked by default).
+#.
+Payment amount automatically adjusts (Total - Retention Amount).
-Once ready, make payment as per normal.
-Journal Entry created with a retention account move line (to be cleared at later time).
+#.
+Create payment as normal - Journal Entry includes retention account move line.

-**Note:** System just help to validate retention.
-At the end, user can ignore the retention.
+**Note:** While system validates retention, user can choose to ignore it by leaving Apply Retention toggle OFF.

 **To return the retained amount**

 #.
-As time arrived to return the retained amount.
-Create the new Vendor Bill (or Customer Invoice).
+When ready to return retained amount, create new Vendor Bill (or Customer Invoice).
 #.
-Select the partner.
-Return Retention field will list only uncleared retained amount for this partner.
+Select the partner - **Return Retention** field shows uncleared retained amounts.
 #.
-Select one or multiple payments (journal entry), system will auto populate the retained amount.
+Select one or multiple retention payments (journal entries).
 #.
-Validate invoice as per normal, system will now clear (reconcile) that retention.
+System auto-populates invoice lines with retained amounts.
 #.
+Post/Validate invoice - system reconciles and clears the retention.
-Proceed to payment as per normal.
+#.
+Process payment as per normal.